-The company's Agronomy recommends fertilizer application.
-Leaf sampling was carried out on 9/9/2013 for next year's fertilizer recommendation.
-Present recommendation was determined through annual leaf analysis which carried out in end of 2012 by PT Minamas Research Centre in Riau.
+The company's Agronomy continues to recommend fertilizer application.
+Leaf sampling was carried out on prior to recommendation.
+Annual leaf analysis is carried out by PT Minamas Research Centre in Riau.
 Agronomy visits the estates prior to the final recommendation.
+Field N309 block 87 and 88 was applied 26.6mt of MOP as per recommendation.
 Beside inorganic fertilizer, agronomy also makes recommendation for organic fertilizers such as EFB and POME.
+Fertilizer application records are maintained.

-EFB is applied at the rate of 40 mt/ha per year on selected area with flat terrain and near to the mill to facilitate better application and control the transport cost.
-The EFB application area at block S905 was visited and verified.
+EFB is continued to be applied at the rate of 40 mt/ha per year on selected area with flat terrain and near to the mill to facilitate better application and control the transport cost.
+The EFB application area was visited and verified.
 The area applies with POME remains same as previous assessment at 75ha.
-The BOD level is within the allowed level of 5000mg/L. BOD result No. 04219/BCEBAG dated 10/7/201 from Sucofindo laboratory shows BOD is 242.86 mg/L comply to the permit.
+The BOD level is within the allowed level of 5000mg/L.